awsstudygroup/AWS-Bedrock-Image-Generator/README.md

+To enhance your guide with the requested images and videos, here’s a refined version with placeholders for embedding the media:

+---

 ### Step-by-Step Guide for AWS Bedrock Image Generator

 The following guide will help you set up, run, and use the **AWS Bedrock Image Generator** project from the repository.
 This project enables you to generate images using AWS Bedrock’s Stable Diffusion models with a simple and user-friendly Streamlit interface.